 \subsubsection{Convergence monitoring, unstable intermediate models, and initialization strategies}

-The iteration in~\Cref{alg:lqoIrka} repeats until either the iteration count exceeds a maximum number of allowed steps $M\geq 1$, or the largest magnitude change in the reduced model poles between consecutive iterates falls below a user-specified tolerance $\tau >0$.
-Although there are many possibilities for monitoring convergence, we choose to use the change in the poles because this guarantees that the first-order optimality conditions in~\cref{eq:H2OptConds} will be satisfied if the iteration converges.
+The iteration in~\Cref{alg:lqoIrka} repeats until either the iteration count exceeds a maximum number of allowed steps $M\geq 1$, or the largest magnitude (relative) change in the reduced model poles between consecutive iterates falls below a user-specified tolerance $\tau >0$. $M$ is a budget parameter set by the user.
+For choosing $\tau$, our numerical experiments suggest that $\tau\sim O(10^{-4})$ is sufficient; see our discussion in~\Cref{sec:numericalResults}.
+Although there are many possibilities for monitoring convergence, we choose to use the change in the poles because this guarantees that the optimality conditions in~\cref{eq:H2OptConds} will be satisfied if the iteration converges.
 (In fact, this quantity is typically used to monitor convergence in the traditional \IRKA{} iteration~\cite{GugAB08}.)
-Moreover, this criterion is numerically efficient since the poles and residues of the current model iterate need to be computed regardless, to update the interpolation data for the next step.
-Because \LQOIRKA{} aims to solve the $\CH_2$ minimization problem~\cref{eq:H2OptimalMORProb}, one natural alternative is to monitor the system $\CH_2$ error throughout the iteration, and terminate once the change in the relative $\CH_2$ error falls below a certain tolerance.
-However, this would require one to pre-compute all eigenvalues and eigenvectors of the full-order problem in order to apply~\cref{eq:H2normPoleRes} to the error system, or solve a large-scale Lyapunov equation on the way to computing the $\CH_2$ error using the formulae in~\cite{Reietal24,PrzDGB24}.
-As a final note on the convergence of the method: In practice, \IRKA{} for linear problems consistently converges to local minima.
-We have observed the same behavior for \LQOIRKA{}, as illustrated in~\Cref{sec:numericalResults}.
-We leave a rigorous convergence analysis to future research endeavors.
+Moreover, this criterion is numerically efficient since the poles (and residues) of the current model iterate need to be computed regardless, to update the interpolation data for the next step.
+Because \LQOIRKA{} aims to solve the $\CH_2$ minimization problem~\cref{eq:H2OptimalMORProb}, a natural alternative is to monitor the $\CH_2$ error throughout the iteration, and terminate once the change in the relative $\CH_2$ error falls below $\tau$.
+However, this would require one to pre-compute all eigenvalues and eigenvectors of the full-order problem to apply~\cref{eq:H2normPoleRes} to the error system, or solve a large-scale Lyapunov equation en route to computing the $\CH_2$ error using the formulae in~\cite{Reietal25,PrzDGB24}.

 As with the original \IRKA{} iteration, asymptotic stability is not guaranteed by~\Cref{alg:lqoIrka} but is typically maintained in practice.
 If an unstable intermediate model does appear, one can simply reflect the unstable pole across the imaginary axis to avoid interpolation at this point, and ensure the interpolatory first-order necessary conditions are satisfied upon convergence.
 In our experiments, we have never observed that \LQOIRKA{} converges to an unstable reduced model given a stable initialization.